 The Jumping subject will move about the 3D environment once you press the Play button.
 When you’re prepared to save the video, all you have to do is click the Flyout menu and choose Render Video and now you have yourself an animated photo!

-As you could tell there were a lot of steps in this process, but now you have an animated photo!
-I would suggest keeping practicing with different images to get the hang of it.
+As you can tell there were a lot of steps in this process, but now you have an animated photo!
+I would suggest continuing to practice with different images to get the hang of it.

 Any questions about animation in Photoshop?
 Leave a comment and let me know.About Aly Walters